What is mezzanine flooring?

 Installing mezzanine flooring offers several benefits:

-6. Enhanced Organisation: Mezzanines offer an opportunity to better organise and segregate different areas of a building.
-For example, they can separate storage areas from production or office spaces, improving overall efficiency and safety.
+- Enhanced Organisation: Offering an opportunity to better organise and segregate different areas of a building.
+For example, mezzanine floor storage can separate areas from production or office spaces, improving overall efficiency and safety.

 Overall, mezzanine flooring offers a practical and cost-effective solution for expanding usable space within a building while providing flexibility and adaptability to accommodate changing needs.